alicelieutier/skiptherope/README.md

 - Firefox on Android
 - natively on Firefox OS :)

+Thanks to London Facebook for organising the women in computing hack.

-Thanks to th London Facebookthe nice install functionality based on [fxosstub](https://github.com/Jaxo/fxosstub).
+The nice install functionality for Firefox is based on [fxosstub](https://github.com/Jaxo/fxosstub).